The 10-Second Summary

 Safety Rules for Any Flirt Pole

 Handler technique matters more than the equipment itself.
 These rules apply whether you are using a DIY flirt pole or a professional build.
-The ASPCA’s dog toy safety guidance reinforces that handler control is what separates beneficial structured play from overstimulation or injury.
+The AVMA’s guidance on safe outdoor play reinforces that handler control is what separates beneficial structured play from overstimulation or injury.

 Running is fine.
 Repeated jumping accumulates joint stress across hundreds of sessions.
 Keep lure movement horizontal throughout the session with any DIY flirt pole or professional build.